 It’s flexible for home improvement needs

 If you’re wondering why you might use a home equity line of credit, think about the word “home” in HELOC.
 Sometimes a home’s big expenses are unpredictable.
 Maybe you only anticipated replacing your air conditioning unit, but you now need to add on a new furnace too.
+Or, perhaps you're looking to do some renovating.
 Your HELOC has your back to help cover those additional costs.
 Unlike a closed-end loan, such as a personal loan, which involves one upfront payment to you, a home equity loan is open-ended.